 Vertical gardening is becoming more and more popular throughout the world, especially in cities, where a lack of living space means that people have to get creative with the space they have.

-You could always buy a few basic tools to help you with building your own vertical garden systems but since we’re not all designers, here are some vertical garden design ideas that will give you a good idea of just how much planting you can do in small spaces – if you plant your garden upwards!
+You could always buy a few basic tools to help you with building your own vertical garden systems but since we’re not all designers, here are some vertical garden ideas for a home that will give you a good idea of just how much planting you can do in small spaces – if you plant your garden upwards!

-1. Vertical Recycled Pallet Planter for your home
+1. Vertical Recycled Pallet Planter Boxes for your Home

-This is a cheap and easy one to set up on a balcony or terrace.
+This is a cheap and easy one to set up on a balcony, terrace or any outdoor space.
 You only need a pallet (preferably one that has not been treated with chemicals).
 To close up the gaps, you can simply staple landscaping fabric to the pallet and that’s it!

 2. Stacked Planter in Your Vertical Garden